 Originally, the Joomla CMS was designed to create portal-like websites with features such as login forms and membership systems.
 Today, it’s used by over 4 million websites in various niches.

 In comparison, WordPress was initially meant to be a blogging platform.
-With continuous updates and improvements, this free, open-source CMS now accommodates websites of various sizes and types.
+With continuous updates and improvements, WordPress is a free, open-source CMS that now accommodates websites of various sizes and types.